Ganga (1960 film)

 Ganga is a 1960 Bengali drama film directed by Rajen Tarafdar.
 This film narrates the life of river fishermen.
 This film was based on the 1946 same name novel of Samaresh Basu and made under Cine Art Productions Pvt.
 Ltd. banner.
 The music of this film was composed by Salil Chowdhury.

 Plot

 Panchu is a fisherman.
-His young nephew Bilash joins the profession who is very short tempered.
-He wants to go to sea and capture fish there.
+His young nephew Bilash, who is very short tempered, joins the profession.
+He wants to go to sea and capture fish.
 But Panchu is scared of it and does not want to allow Bilash to do so.
 He arranges the marriage of Bilash with Gardi who used to do fishing in Ichamati river.